majn/telegram-purple/README.md

 Telegram-purple is a Libpurple plugin that adds support for the Telegram messenger.

-Beta 1
+Beta 2
 ------

+    - update to libtgl 2
+    - support two-factor authentication
+    - improve sticker support
+    - add option to control message read recipes
+    - many bugfixes

 If you migrate from an older version, the Telegram authentication files have been moved to .purple/telegram-purple.
-If you want to keep your old secret chats, please copy it manually from ~/.telegram-purple, otherwise you will just be prompted for a new SMS code.
+If you want to keep your old secret chats, please copy it manually from ~/.telegram-purple, otherwise you will be prompted for a new SMS code.

 Build
 -----

 Below, you will find instructions on how to build the libpurple protocol plugin.
-If you just want to use the plugin in Adium, [download precompiled packages here.](https://github.com/majn/telegram-purple/releases)
+If you just want to use the plugin in Adium, [download precompiled packages here.](https://github.com/majn/telegram-purple/releases).

 #### 1. Clone

-This repository has submodules, so you need to clone recursively
+This repository has submodules, so you need to clone recursively.

         git clone --recursive https://github.com/majn/telegram-purple